cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/get-started/user-workers.md

 ### Via API

-Since you will be deploying Workers on behalf of your users, uploading user Workers will happen through [Workers for Platforms script upload APIs](/api/operations/namespace-worker-put-script-content).
-This is the same as our [Worker upload API](/api/operations/worker-script-upload-worker-module), but it will upload the Worker to a [dispatch namespace](/cloudflare-for-platforms/workers-for-platforms/reference/how-workers-for-platforms-works/#dispatch-namespace) instead of to your account directly.
+Since you will be deploying Workers on behalf of your users, you will likely want to use the [Workers for Platforms script upload APIs](/api/operations/namespace-worker-put-script-content) directly instead of wrangler to have more control over the upload process.
+The Workers for Platforms script upload API is the same as our [Worker upload API](/api/operations/worker-script-upload-worker-module), but it will upload the Worker to a [dispatch namespace](/cloudflare-for-platforms/workers-for-platforms/reference/how-workers-for-platforms-works/#dispatch-namespace) instead of to your account directly.

 ## Bindings